Blockstream/green_android/BUILD.md

 You need to have the following Android developer tools installed:

-- "Android SDK Platform-tools" version 28.0.2 recommended
+- "Android SDK Platform-tools" version 29.0.3 recommended
 - "Android SDK Tools" version 26.1.1
-- "Android SDK Build-tools" version 28.0.3
+- "Android SDK Build-tools" version 29.0.3
-- "Android Support Library" version 28.0.0

 The above tools can be installed from the Android SDK manager.